 Customer service representative skills

 Exceptional interpersonal skills is the most important skill that is required to work in customer service.
-Other preferred skills may include problem solving, phone and computer expertise, effective communication techniques, a professional and friendly attitude, stress management, oral presentation and writing skills, multitasking, ability to drive sales, organization, and a driven and motivated mindset.
+Other preferred skills may include problem solving, phone and computer expertise, productivity, effective communication techniques, a professional and friendly attitude, stress management, oral presentation and writing skills, multitasking, ability to drive sales, organization, and a driven and motivated mindset.